 Start out your time in Scottsdale with an afternoon food tour by trolley!
 Scottsdale has SO many incredible restaurants, and this tour hits up some good ones and will also give you a good introduction to Scottsdale and its history.

 I know stuffing your face for 3 hours may not sound super healthy, but food tours can be a great way to try a variety of restaurants without absolutely gorging yourself.
-This tour can also accommodate vegetarians.
+(There's also this walking food tour if you'd prefer to work off some of those calories as you go!)

 After your food tour, you might want to hit up the Scottsdale Wine Trail today – because wine is good for you, right?
 Scottsdale's urban wine trail currently has 5 stops scattered throughout Old Town Scottsdale.
 My favorites are LDV Winery Tasting Room, Carlson Creek (which doubles as a small art gallery), and Merkin Vineyards (which is owned by Tool frontman Maynard James Keenan).